barkin-yilgor/Corporate-Financial-Performance-Sustainability-Metrics/README.md

 - Check for and remove duplicate company records to prevent skewing.
 - Scan for null values in critical columns ('Revenue', 'ESG_Overall').
 - Drop rows with missing financial targets to ensure model accuracy.
-- Convert 'Year' column to datetime objects for time-series analysis.
+- Convert 'Year' column to integer for time-series analysis.
 - Normalize numerical features (Z-score) to prepare data for K-Means Clustering.

 **Regional Aggregation Strategy:**